 The same three leaves were pooled and used to profile FEF abundance, richness, and community composition via amplicon sequencing (Illumina MiSeq).
 The leaf tissue remaining after the leaf trait measurements had the main vein and margins excised so that only the laminae remained.
 The laminae were haphazardly cut into 2 x 2 mm segments, enough to obtain a total of 16, and surface sterilized by sequential rinsing in 95% ethanol (10 s), 0.5 NaOCl (2 mins) and 70% ethanol (2 mins) (Arnold et al., 2003; Higgins et al., 2014; Tellez et al., 2022).
 Leaves were then surface-dried briefly under sterile conditions.
 Sixteen leaf segments per leaf (i.e., forty-eight leaf segments per plant) were plated on the surface of 2% malt extract agar (MEA) in Petri dishes (60 mm), sealed with Parafilm M (Bemis Company Inc., U.S.A.) and incubated at room temperature.
-The cultured leaf segments were used to estimate FEF colonization of E- and E+ leaves.
+The cultured leaf segments were used to confirm FEF colonization of E-low and E-high leaves.
 The presence or absence of endophytic fungi in culture was assessed 7 days after plating.

 The remaining sterilized laminae were preserved in sterile 15 mL tubes with ~ 10 mL CTAB (1 M Tris–HCl pH 8, 5 M NaCl, 0.5 M EDTA, and 20 g CTAB).
-Leaf tissue in CTAB was used for amplicon sequencing (described in detail below).
+Leaf tissue in CTAB was used for amplicon sequencing (detailed below).
 All leaf tissue handling was performed in a biosafety cabinet with all surfaces sterilized by exposure to UV light for 30 minutes and cleaned sequentially in between samples with 95% ethanol, 0.5% NaOCl and 70% ethanol to prevent cross contamination.
 Leaf tissue in CTAB was stored for 2 months at room temperature prior to storage at -80 °C for 3 months preceding DNA extraction

-4. Amplicon sequencing
+4.0.4.2 Amplicon sequencing